Claire's closes all 154 stores in UK and Ireland with loss of 1,300 jobs - MyJoyOnline

 Administrators Kroll said 154 stores have shut and more than 1,300 staff have been "notified of redundancy", though its 350concessions will remain open.

-Known for its colourful shop fronts and racks of jewellery, bracelets and its ear piercing services, the brand's bright purple branding was a familiar sight for millions of teens during a Saturday shop.
+Known for its colourful shop fronts, racks of jewellery and bracelets, and its ear-piercing services, the brand's bright purple branding was a familiar sight for millions of teens on a Saturday shop.

-But it suffered in the face of competition from cheaper, online brands such as Shein and Temu.
+But it suffered from competition from cheaper online brands such as Shein and Temu.

-Changing consumer tastes also spelled the death knell for the retailer, which has struggled like many High Street firms.
+Changing consumer tastes also spelt the death knell for the retailer, which has struggled like many High Street firms.

 It also blamed the climate on the High Street, which it said "remains extremely challenging", adding that government policy had caused a tough trading environment by raising staffing costs such as National Insurance Contributions.